Xzavier Dickson: Professional career

-NFL
+New England Patriots

-Dickson was drafted in the 7th round of the 2015 NFL draft by the New England Patriots.
+Dickson was selected with the 253rd overall pick in the seventh round of the 2015 NFL draft by the New England Patriots.
 He was released by the Patriots on September 5, 2015.

-He also spent time with the Atlanta Falcons on their practice squad.
+Atlanta Falcons

+Dickson was signed to the practice squad of the Atlanta Falcons on December 30, 2015.

+Toronto Argonauts

+Dickson was signed by the Toronto Argonauts of the Canadian Football League on April 17, 2018.
+He was released on June 10, 2018.

 Birmingham Iron

-On November 19, 2018, Dickson was picked up by the Birmingham Iron.
+On November 19, 2018, Dickson was signed by the Birmingham Iron of the Alliance of American Football.
 In the season opener against the Memphis Express, Dickson intercepted an Express pass from quarterback Brandon Silvers.
 The league ceased operations in April 2019.